Exclusive: Goldman group set to buy message system as alternative to Bloomberg - sources

-Several banks and asset managers are considering an investment in Perzo, including Morgan Stanley (MS.N), JPMorgan Chase & Co (JPM.N), Bank of America Corp (BAC.N), Deutsche Bank AG (DBKGn.DE), HSBC Holdings PLC (HSBA.L), BlackRock Inc (BLK.N) and the hedge fund Maverick Capital Ltd, said two sources briefed on the matter who declined to comment publicly.
+Several banks and asset managers are considering an investment in Perzo, including Morgan Stanley, JPMorgan Chase & Co, Bank of America Corp, Deutsche Bank AG, HSBC Holdings PLC, BlackRock Inc and the hedge fund Maverick Capital Ltd, said two sources briefed on the matter who declined to comment publicly.

 The companies, which have received term sheets for the deal and signed non-disclosure agreements in recent days, either declined to comment or did not respond to requests for comment in time for publication.